 How does the course work?

 The course is self-paced.
 There are short videos and a variety of learning exercises for you to complete online.
-You log on whenever you want during the 6 weeks the course is open and does as many of the activities as you like.
+You log on whenever you want during the 6 weeks the course is open and do as many activities as you like.
 The instructor will be available to answer questions and provide feedback on assignments.
 There are quizzes for each section and an optional final exam.

 Are there any fees other than the registration fee?

-None that are required, but you may choose to purchase a printed copy of the eBook used in class.
+None are required, but you may purchase a printed copy of the eBook used in class.
 It has plant profiles and detailed photographs of plant identification characteristics.
 The cost varies with the class topic.
 Books are purchased directly from the NC State Printshop.
-Detailed information on ordering a color or black and white copy of the book is available once you register for the class.
-On average the color book is $60 and the black and white version is $20.
+Once you register for the class, detailed information on ordering a color or black-and-white copy of the book is available.
+On average, the color book is $60, and the black-and-white version is $20.
 Shipping is $11.

-Are there specific times of the day or days of the week that I will need to participate in the class?
+Are there specific times or days of the week I will need to participate in the class?

 No. This is an asynchronous, fully online, self-paced, non-credit course.
 You may participate anywhere that you have access to the internet.
-You will have access to the course resources 24/7 for the entire 6 weeks of the class and for 6 months after the course ends.
-There are no required presentations or any set times that you will need to meet online.
+You will have access to the course resources 24/7 for 6 weeks of the class and 6 months after the course ends.
+There are no required presentations or set times you will need to meet online.